chainloop-dev/chainloop/docs/docs/guides/prometheus/README.md

 controlplane:
   # existing or previous values.yaml configuration
   prometheus_org_metrics:
-    - org_name: read-only-demo
+    - org_name: cyberdyne
 ```

 In the example above, we have added the `prometheus_org_metrics` entry to the top level `controlplane` key.
-The `value org_name: read-only-demo` refers to the fact that we want to activate the metrics for the organization with the name read-only-demo.
+The `value org_name: cyberdyne` refers to the fact that we want to activate the metrics for the organization with the name cyberdyne.

 If you want to activate it for more organizations, simply add them below: